hbsgithub/deno-azure-openai-proxy/README_en.md

 # Usage

 Fill in your custom secondary domain or bound domain in the GPT API project you're using, and fill in your own Azure OpenAI key in the API key field to use.
+# Remarks
+If you have any questions, please feel free to raise an issue.
+If you find this project helpful, we welcome your star!
 # Acknowledgements

 Inspired by https://github.com/haibbo/cf-openai-azure-proxy